 The Realm of Meriath.
 A world populated by four species: Humans, Beast Folk, Beasts, and the Undead.
 Four thousand years ago, the world almost ended as the intelligent species of Meriath knew it.
 They were on the verge of being overrun by the Undead hordes.
 It was only averted thanks to multiple figures rising above all else from both the ranks of Humans and Beast Folks.
-With their lead, they managed to push back and break down the Undead menace, working hard to reclaim their Realm.
+With their lead, they pushed back and broke down the Undead menace, working hard to reclaim their Realm.

-When the Dark Ages ended, from those heroes of yore, only six remained standing.
+When the Dark Ages ended, only six remained standing from those heroes of yore.
 They were the Patriarchs and Matriarchs of their families, establishing the Six Houses of Meriath.
-Families that are, after 4000 years, are still present and still guard the Realm against the Undead.
-Their mission is to make sure they never rise back to the same frightening state as before, endangering every living being on Meriath.
+Families that are, after 4000 years, still present and still guard the Realm against the Undead.
+Their mission is to ensure they never rise back to the same frightening state as before, endangering every living being on Meriath.

 The House of Amarin is one of these Six Houses.
 Situated in the most northern part of Meriath, they continue their mission of dealing with the Undead to this day.
-Lia, born to bear the name of Amarin, is only now starting to realize her own powers, but as the youngest daughter of the family, she is not exempt from responsibilities.
+Lia, born to bear the name of Amarin, is only now starting to realize her own powers, but as the family's youngest daughter, she is not exempt from responsibilities.
 A responsibility that nobody knew at the start what would entail regarding the future of not just the House of Amarin but the whole Realm of Meriath...

 ---